Lygia Clark: Stylistic periods

 Clark's later, more famous works were viewed as "living experiences," a focus she had for three decades of her career.
 She did not separate the mind from the body and believed that art should be experienced through all five senses.
 After 1963, Clark's work could no longer exist outside of a participant's experience.
 Her art became an interactive experience.
 She believed that a viewer, or "participant", served an active and important function in the art world.
 In most museums, works are affixed to a stand or on the wall, while Clark's works were meant to be manipulated by the viewer/participant.
 Her belief was that art should be a multi-sensory experience, not just one enjoyed through the eyes.
-At one point she wrote "We are the proposers: our proposition is that of dialogue.
-Alone we do not exist.
-We are at your mercy," she then went on to say "We are the proposers: we have buried the work of art as such and we call upon you so that thought may survive through your action."
+At one point she wrote, "We are the proposers: our proposition is that of dialogue.
+Alone, we do not exist.
+We are at your mercy," she then went on to say, "We are the proposers: we have buried the work of art as such and we call upon you so that thought may survive through your action."

 One of her most recognized interactive art pieces is Baba Antropofágica.
 Participants would moisten strings with their saliva and drape the material over a single participant's partially exposed body.
 This piece was inspired by a dream that Clark had about an anonymous substance that streamed out from her mouth.
 This experience was not a pleasurable one for Clark.
 She viewed it as the vomiting of a lived experience that, in turn, was swallowed by others.

-During the latter part of her career, Clark focused more on art therapy and less on the actual creation of a work.
-When she returned to Rio de Janeiro in 1976, Clark's therapeutic focus rest upon the memory of trauma.
+During the latter part of her career, Clark focused more on art therapy and less on the actual creation of a work, however her work as a whole was always psychoanalytically oriented.
+When she returned to Rio de Janeiro in 1976, Clark's therapeutic focus rested upon the memory of trauma.
 When she changed her creative direction in 1971, she wrote "I discovered that the body is the house...and that the more we become aware of it the more we rediscover the body as an unfolding totality."
 She wanted to uncover why the power of certain objects brought about a vivid memory in her psychotherapy patients so that she could treat their psychosis.
 Depending upon the individual, the sessions could be short-term or long-term, in which treatment came about through the relationship between the relationship object and how the participant interpreted its meaning.